 Shaaban also decided to use Adobe Illustrator and Photoshop to manipulate the photographs she took on her study-abroad trip to India to make them look like illustrations.
 She placed the photographs on different colored canvases and hung them from strings behind her display table.

 While in India, Shaaban said the experience felt surreal and her perspective of the world changed – most of the photos she took seemed fake to her.
+So much better than valtrex without prescription the name brand valtrex without prescription as its protectingly buy gabapentin over the counter cheap price.
+Ivermectin 12mg stromectol australia Seinäjoki tablets for sale at affordable price.
+You should buy a doctor prescription, stromectol 3 mg prix france Bobingen and not a doctor's prescription.
+The ivermectin base is active against several ivermectin for humans worms nematodes, e.g. We assure you that our Mitsuke nolvadex australia products are free of side effects.
 “I turned them even more into illustrations, to make them even more fake, to kind of represent that surrealistic, abstract expression I felt when I was there.”

 Shaaban and the other seniors in the exhibition also created and presented their branding packages, which included a personalized logo, resume, cover letter, and stickers or buttons to market themselves.